sami5001/ped.ro/cv.md

 ### 29/M/London

 I'm a front end developer with over 10 years experience.
 I've worked in various industries such as advertising, editorial, financial and start-ups.
-I'm interested in JAMstack, design systems, good DX/UX and under engineering.
+I'm interested in design systems, JAMstack, good DX/UX and under engineering.

 ---

 ## Career History

+### Modulz

+#### Product engineer _Mar 2019 - Present_

+Helping close the gap between designers and developers.
+[How?](https://www.kickstarter.com/projects/stephenhaney/modulzthe-next-step-in-visual-coding)

 ### Fathom

-#### Lead front end developer _Apr 2016 - Present_
+#### Lead front end developer _Apr 2016 - Mar 2019_

-I'm currently working at Fathom helping build and lead projects in the financial industry.
+At Fathom I helped build and lead projects in the financial industry.
 These projects vary from stock trading applications to business consultancy software.

 ### The Times